 Tip: To avoid the crowds around Rockefeller Plaza, go early.
 We were lucky enough to be there on a quiet Thursday morning.
 That meant our little guy could run around the Channel Gardens without me worrying about him getting run over as he toddled everywhere.

-Be sure to take a peek inside the beautiful St Patrick’s Cathedral on 5th Avenue before or after your stop at Rockefeller Center since it’s right across the street.
+Be sure to take a peek inside the beautiful St Patrick’s Cathedral on 5th Avenue before or after your stop at Rockefeller Center.
+St Patrick’s Cathedral is right across the street from Rockefeller Center.
 It’s open to the public and is worth at least a few minutes to look around inside.

 We lucked out with the weather and spent a good amount of time exploring Central Park on this trip.
-The park itself is huge (843 acres in fact) so we stayed around the South End on this trip since it was the easiest to access from our Midtown hotel.
-Our favorites things to do for toddlers in Central Park are below.
+The park itself is huge at a sprawling 843 acres.
+We stayed around the South End of Central Park on this trip since it was the easiest to access from our Midtown hotel.
+Our favorites things to with toddlers in Central Park are below.

-- Walking up to the Cop Cot and take a snack break on the bench outside of the covered pavilion, with a beautiful view of the city.
-Fun Fact: Cop Cot is actually Scottish for “little cottage on the crest of the hill” and it’s the largest wooden structure in the Park.
+- Walk up to the Cop Cot and take a snack break on the nearby bench with a beautiful view of the city.

-- Exploring Heckscher Playground and the multitude of swings, slides and play areas, including a sand pit and water channels.
-It’s the perfect oasis for little kids in the middle of the city, and our son’s favorite part was running around on the patches of grass and soft ground after a day and a half of being cooped up.
-Fun Fact: Heckscher is the both the oldest of all the parks in Central Park, built in 1927, and the largest at 1.8 acres.
+- Explore Heckscher Playground and the multitude of swings, slides and play areas, including a sand pit and water channels.
+It’s the perfect oasis for little kids in the middle of the city.
 Tip: There are fairly clean public restrooms here along with a changing table if you need it.

-- Taking a ride on the Carousel, which is one of the largest in the US.
+- Take a ride on the Carousel, which is one of the largest in the US.
 The hours vary and it unfortunately wasn’t open when we walked by it.
-It was one of my favorites growing up, though!
 Tip: Call the Park at 212.439.6900 (ext.
-4) if you’re anxious to ride and want to confirm that its open.
+4) if you want to confirm that its open.

-- Stopping by the Chess & Checkers House to play a game and pick up a Discovery Pack for the kids.
+- Stop by the Chess & Checkers House to play a game and pick up a Discovery Pack for the kids.

-- Ice skating if you’re there during the cooler months.
+- Go ice skating if you’re there during the cooler months.
 Wollman Rink between 62nd and 63rd is my favorite at Central Park.
-Admission is $12 for adults ($19 on weekends and holidays) & $6 for children, plus skate rentals are $9.

-- Visit the Central Park Zoo along with the Tisch Children’s Zoo (see below for more information.)
+- Visiting the Central Park Zoo along with the Tisch Children’s Zoo.

 Central Park Zoo and Tisch Children’s Zoo

-In the main part of the Central Park Zoo, our son loved watching the sea lions swim and the snow monkeys climb back and forth between the rocks.
-The snow monkeys were situated in the middle of the zoo in an open area, and I had a hard time bringing him to the next exhibit after he created his own game of peek-a-boo with the monkeys.
-I should also mention that the main part of the zoo isn’t necessarily set up for moms pushing strollers, so keep the following in mind if you’re going here with your little ones:
+In the main part of the Central Park Zoo, you can see the sea lions swim and the snow monkeys climb back and forth between the rocks.
+The snow monkeys are situated in the middle of the Zoo in an open area.
+I had a hard time bringing my son to the next exhibit after he created his own game of peek-a-boo with the monkeys.

 - Many of the animals were in separate, inclosed indoor rooms and they require you to leave your stroller outside.